Doctor Who Monsters, Aliens and Villains

 Time of Origin: Unconfirmed, but variations of vampires have appeared in eras ranging from the distant past to the far future.

-Doctors: Second Doctor, Fourth Doctor, Fifth Doctor, Sixth Doctor, Seventh Doctor, Eighth Doctor, Eleventh Doctor and Twelfth Doctor; unrecorded encounter with the Third Doctor; the Tenth Doctor had peripheral encounters with vampires during the Kotturuh crisis.
+Doctors: Second Doctor, Fourth Doctor, Fifth Doctor, Sixth Doctor, Seventh Doctor, Eighth Doctor, Ninth Doctor, Eleventh Doctor and Twelfth Doctor; unrecorded encounter with the Third Doctor; the Tenth Doctor had peripheral encounters with vampires during the Kotturuh crisis.

 History: According to The Doctor, every inhabited planet in existence has some variation of the vampire legend in their history.
 According to most sources, vampires are undead beings, who become that way when bitten by another vampire.
 They require constant blood-drinking to stay alive, but their weaknesses can vary across various myths; some vampires are vulnerable to silver, others can only be directly killed by a wooden stake through the heart, Earth vampires can be warded off by crucifixes, and many vampires are vulnerable to sunlight to some degree.
 However, the original vampires in The Doctor's universe were a race of giants, just one of them being capable of draining the life force of an entire planet, that were unleashed by the Time Lords during early time travel experiments that opened a door into the vampire's Universe (A secret that was only revealed to The Doctor in "The Pit", when he met the Time Lord general who had led the war against the Vampires, the Time Lords concealing the truth because they didn’t want to believe that they had fought pure Evil in the war).
 The Time Lords battled them in a terrible war that, it was said, was so long and bloody, that every Time Lord was sickened of violence forever.
 The vampires were defeated via the use of bowships, massive metal ships that could plunge straight into a vampire's heart and kill them.
 However, after the vampires were defeated in a final great battle, when the Time Lords counted the bodies, they discovered that one vampire was missing - the Great Vampire, the lord and master of them all.
 When that was discovered, Rassilon, the first President of Gallifrey, made a proclamation that any and all Time Lords who encounter the Great Vampire must make every effort to defeat this monster, even at the cost of their own lives…